-The Society to Improve Diagnosis in Medicine (SIDM) has awarded the second of three grants as part of the DxQI Seed Grant Program.
+The Society to Improve Diagnosis in Medicine (SIDM) has awarded the third of three grants as part of the DxQI Seed Grant Program.
 Each DxQI grantee receives up to $50,000 to test specific interventions designed to improve the quality, accuracy, and timeliness of diagnoses and reduce harm from diagnostic error.

 Browse projects by organization/institution:

 - Cedars-Sinai Medical Center

 - Intermountain Healthcare

 - Mayo Clinic and The Myalgic Encephalomyelitis Action Network

 - Michael E. DeBakey Veterans Affairs Medical Center